aleksae/scraping_ETF/README.md

   * Scraping dates and times of exams, then displaying them in more favourable format as shown [here](https://aleksae.github.io/raspored_ispita/);
   * Discord notifications about publication of times of exams and arrangement by examination halls;
   * Scraping data about cirruculum;
-  * Discord notifications about exam results publication for Fundamentals of Electrical Engineering 1 and 2;
+  * Discord notifications about exam results publication and statistics for Fundamentals of Electrical Engineering 1 and 2;